MillerHollinger/HexWorld/README.md

 ## Included Files
 HexWorldServer.java : The server.
 Run this on your computer (or wherever) and have users connect to it.
 Empire.java : Class used frequently in HexWorldServer.java which stores each player's data.
-HexNet.java : Program used by players to connect to the server.
-Compatible with other Hexagon java multiplayer games.

 Thanks for playing.